The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 The volcano crater

-Mount Batur Deaths & Safety
+Deaths & Safety At Mount Batur

-The hiking path is quite safe as long as you stay away from steep edges.
+The path is quite safe as long as you stay away from steep edges.
 The drop-offs are easy to avoid as long as you can see them.

 As long as you follow these rules, the Mount Batur hike is very safe and even kids can do it.
+I have friends who brought their kids on the hike with no problems at all.

-Mount Batur Tour Guide / Mafia Requirement
+Tour Guide / Mafia Requirement At Mount Batur

 Even though itβs a fairly simple hike that could be done solo, Mount Batur is controlled by a local trekking group (mafia) that doesnβt let anyone climb the volcano without paying for a local guide.